By Lori Bosworth

 You’ll get spooked as you go back in time on the Toronto Island Stories’ narrated boat ride, recounting the Toronto Islands’ early history when there were 10,000 summer residents.
 You’ll hear about the murder of John Paul Radelmüller – Gibraltar Point Lighthouse’s most famous keeper.
 Storytellers dressed in costumes from the early 1900s, will help passengers disembark and guide them up to the old lighthouse to the site where it is said Radelmüller’s remains were found.

-Learn about a 107-year-old sunken ship which you can ride today, Babe Ruth, Hurricane Hazel, and diving horses.
+Learn about a 107-year-old sunken ship that you can ride today, Babe Ruth, Hurricane Hazel, and diving horses.
 You’ll visit the Gibraltar Point Lighthouse and learn all about Toronto’s famous ghost, J.P.
 Radelmüller.

-Learn about a 107-year-old sunken ship which you can ride today, Babe Ruth, hurricane Hazel, and diving horses.
+Learn about a 107-year-old sunken ship that you can ride today, Babe Ruth, hurricane Hazel, and diving horses.
 You’ll visit the Gibraltar Point Lighthouse and learn all about Toronto’s famous ghost, J.P.
 Radelmüller.

 Longtime resident and the “Unofficial Mayor of Toronto Island” Jimmy Jones will tell anecdotes of the island’s history.
 Most stories will include archival photos.
 See the dazzling Toronto skyline on the return boat ride.